maemreyo/glean-vault/glean/10_Sources/Articles/UK launches taskforce to 'break down barriers' for women in tech.md

 The group contains some of the most prominent women in UK tech, including Dr Anne-Marie Imafidon, BT Group boss Allison Kirkby and Dr Hayaatun Sillem,

-The government has launched a new taskforce it says will help women "enter, stay and lead" in the UK tech sector.
+The government has launched a new taskforce it says [[20_Vocabulary/will|will]] help women "enter, stay and lead" in the UK tech sector.

-Led by technology secretary Liz Kendall, it will see female leaders from tech companies and organisations advise the government on how to boost diversity and economic growth in the industry.
+Led by technology secretary Liz Kendall, it [[20_Vocabulary/will|will]] see female leaders from tech companies and organisations advise the government on how to boost diversity and economic growth in the industry.

 BCS, the Chartered Institute for IT, recently suggested women accounted for only 22% of those working in IT specialist roles in the UK.

-Ms Kendall said the Women in Tech group would "break down the barriers that still hold too many people back".
+Ms Kendall said the Women in Tech group would "break down the barriers that still [[20_Vocabulary/hold|hold]] too many people back".

 "When women are inspired to take on a role in tech and have a seat at the table, the sector can make more representative decisions, build products that serve everyone," she said.